PAYC Investors Have Opportunity to Lead Paycom Software, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-30, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC).
+LOS ANGELES, Dec.
+6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC).

 Class Period: May 3, 2023 – November 1, 2023